Alanna Warwick-Smith answers some commonly asked questions in the run up to the 2021 Cayman Islands General Election.

 Who can vote in the General Election?

 To qualify to be an elector in the Cayman Islands, you must show proof of Caymanian citizenship, be over the age of 18, be a resident in the Cayman Islands at the date of registration, and have been a continuous resident of the Cayman Islands for more than 2 years in the 4 years before the election.
 All voters who are confirmed in the 1st April Register of Electors are eligible to vote in the General Election.
-The deadline for voter registration for the 2021 General Elections was Jan 20th, 2021.

 Who can run in the General Election?